axmolengine/axmol/README.md

 * Usefull PRs from **you** are welcome (review/merge ASAP)

 ### Highlight Features
-* Reimplent HttpClient based on yasio for process http request concorrently.
+* Reimplement HttpClient based on yasio for process http request concorrently.
 * **More clearly third-party libs ['Upstream-Version-License'](external/README.md) for easy to publish your commercial apps based on adxe**
 * Refactor AudioEngine, OpenAL for all platforms
   * [OpenAL Soft](https://github.com/kcat/openal-soft), pass -DBUILD_EXT_ALSOFT=ON to cmake to force enable it